Suprep Bowel Prep Kit

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Suprep Bowel Prep Kit (magnesium, potassium, and sodium sulfates)?
+What other drugs will affect Suprep Bowel Prep Kit?

 Tell your doctor about all your current medicines and any you start or stop using, especially: